enkelmedia/NewsletterStudio-Documentation/content/package/12.0.0/develop/database-tables.md

 This tables stores all transactional emails with it's content and settings.

 ### nsTrackingTransactional
 This tables stores a row each time a transactional email is sent.
-Since a transactional email can be sent to multiple recipients each recipient is stored in ´nsTrackingTransactionalEmail`
+Since a transactional email can be sent to multiple recipients each recipient is stored in `nsTrackingTransactionalEmail`

 ### nsTrackingTransactionalEmail
 This table holds a row for each unique email sent when sending a transactional email.